replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/05-troubleshoot-3/assignment.md

 You get another report from a customer saying that the application isn't working, as if **a Pod is not responding and connections time out**.
 How would you begin to solve the problem?

-- What component handles communication between Kubernetes workloads?
+- What cluster component handles communication between Pods?
-- What component handles communication between workloads and the outside world?
+- What cluster component handles load balancing for Pods and exposes Pods to connections from outside the cluster?

 💡 Hints
 =================